ligelowbee/Wallpaper-Scripts/README.md

-`label-wallpaper.sh` resizes and labels images for wallpaper using `imagemagick`.
-Resizes to 1920x180 keeping aspect and padding with black, adds a 20pt drop shadowed label to the bottom right using the Ubuntu font.
+`wallpaper-label.sh` resizes and labels images for use as wallpaper.
+Uses `imagemagick`.
+Resizes to 1920x180 keeping aspect, padding with black, adds a 20pt drop shadowed label to the bottom right using the Ubuntu font.

-`cinnamon-set-wallpaper.sh` sets an image as wallpaper in linux mint cinnamon.
+`wallpaper-set.sh` sets an image as wallpaper (for gnome, adjust as needed for other desktops).

-`calibre-cover-wallpaper.sh` selects a random cover image from my calibre library and uses above scripts to label and set as wallpaper.
+`wallpaper-cover.sh` selects a random cover image from my calibre library and uses above scripts to label and set as wallpaper.

-`google-art-wallpaper.sh` uses `curl` to fetch a random art image from wikimedia's google arts collection.
+`wallpaper-google-art.sh` uses `curl` to fetch a random art image from wikimedia's google arts collection.
 Then uses above scripts to label and set as wallpaper.

-`my-wallpaper.sh` sets wallpaper using either already downloaded art (inc. book covers) or fetches fresh art.
-Basically rolls the dices to what kind of wallpaper it will be today.
+`wallpaper-change.sh` changes wallpaper to either some fresh google art, already fetched google art, or a calibre book cover.
 Uses above scripts to do everything.